 Location: Brazil | Date of construction: 1922 to 1931.

-The Art Deco statue of Jesus is an iconic symbol of Rio de Janeiro, and it’s the youngest member on the New Wonders of the World list.
-The statue stands atop Corcovado Mountain at 98 feet (30 metres) high on top of a pedestal that measures 26 feet (8 metres).
+The Art Deco statue of Christ the Redeemer is an iconic symbol of Rio de Janeiro in Brazil, and it’s the youngest member of the New Wonders of the World list.
+The figure stands atop Corcovado Mountain at 98 feet (30 metres) high on a pedestal that measures 26 feet (8 metres).
 The Christ’s arms stretch 92 feet (28 metres) wide, and the statue is visible from almost every part of the city.

 The idea of placing a religious monument on top of the mountain was first floated around by a priest during the 1850s.
-It didn’t quite take off until the 1920s with a push of a Catholic organization, that also helped to raise the funds.
+It didn’t entirely take off until the 1920s with a push of a Catholic organization that also helped to raise funds.
 The Christ was unveiled in 1931 and has been standing with open arms over Rio since then.

-The statue of Christ is imposing and impressive, especially when you consider its location.
+The statue is imposing and impressive, especially when you consider its location.
 However, the views of Rio are even more breathtaking as you stand under the statue.
-I ended up going very early in the morning to avoid the crowds, and it was totally worth getting up for.
+I went early in the morning to avoid the crowds, which was worth getting up for.
 Bucket list item, check.
+Morning is also a great time to visit, especially if you’re visiting during the summer, as the sun can get scorching as the day goes by.

 Location: Peru | Date of construction: c.
 1450 A.D.

-Machu Picchu’s origins and purpose still baffle experts.
-Theories range from being a royal retreat for the Incan emperor Pachacuti Inca Yupanqui to a pilgrimage site.
-The site was abandoned during the mid-16th century for unknown reasons and was largely forgotten.
+While the origins and purpose of Machu Picchu continue to puzzle experts, one thing is clear: it was a remarkable achievement of Incan engineering and architecture.
+Theories about its original use range from being a royal retreat for the Incan emperor Pachacuti Inca Yupanqui to a sacred pilgrimage site.
+The site was abandoned during the mid-16th century, and its existence was largely forgotten until Bingham’s discovery.

 Location: Mexico | Date of construction: c.
 600 A.D.

 Chichen Itza was an ancient Mayan city in what today is the Yucatán Peninsula in Mexico.
-This was the centre and religion and power of the Maya and then the Maya-Toltec civilization.
-Although it was a flourishing place around the 9th and 10th centuries, it was abandoned by the time the Spanish found it in the 16th century.
+This was the centre and religion, and power of the Maya and then the Maya-Toltec civilization.
+Although it was a flourishing place around the 9th and 10th centuries, it was abandoned when the Spanish found it in the 16th century.

-Several monuments survive today, including the Warriors’ Temple, El Caracol observatory and the stepped pyramid El Castillo (or the Temple of Kukulkán).
+Today, several monuments survive, including the Warriors’ Temple, El Caracol observatory and the stepped pyramid El Castillo (or the Temple of Kukulkán).
 The symmetrical temple rises 79 feet (24 meters) above, with 365 steps, each representing a day in the Mayan calendar.
 They represent the Mayan innovation in astronomy and science.

 The site deteriorated due to elements after it was abandoned.
-Archaeological excavations in 1841 brought the city to light once again.
+Archaeological excavations in 1841 brought the city to light once again where you can learn more about this ancient culture.
 Today, Chichen Itza is a designated protected archeological monument on the UNESCO World Heritage Site list.

 Location: Italy | Date of construction: 70 to 80 A.D.

 The Colosseum (aka Flavian Amphitheatre) is as iconic as Rome itself.
-Commissioned by Emperor Vespasian around 70 A.D. and completed by his successor Titus in 80 A.D., this amphitheatre is an architectural marvel.
-Built out of brick-faced concrete, tuff and travertine limestone, it could hold between 50,000 to 80,000 spectators.
+This amphitheatre is an architectural marvel commissioned by Emperor Vespasian around 70 A.D. and completed by his successor Titus in 80 A.D.
+Built out of brick-faced concrete, tuff and travertine limestone, the Colosseum could hold between 50,000 to 80,000 spectators.

 The Romans gathered here to watch public spectacles, mock sea battles and gladiators who battled each other and the wild beasts brought in for that purpose.
 Its ingenious design included a retractable awning that could shelter audiences from the elements and the hypogeum (the underground) that we see today.
-It was an elaborate network of tunnels and cages beneath the arena that allowed men and beasts to be brought onto the stage for entertainment.
+An elaborate network of tunnels and cages beneath the arena allowed men and beasts to be brought onto the stage for entertainment.

 Location: India | Date of construction: 1632 to 1648 A.D.

-The white marble complex of the Taj Mahal is easily recognizable around the world today.
-A blend of numerous architectural styles, including Persian, Islamic, Turkish and Indian, is considered a jewel of Muslim art in India.
+The ivory-white marble complex of the Taj Mahal is easily recognizable around the world today.
+With a blend of numerous architectural styles, including Persian, Islamic, Turkish and Indian, it is considered a jewel of Muslim art and a testament to the grandeur of Mughal architecture in India.

-Taj Mahal was commissioned in 1632 by the Mughal emperor Shah Jahan to honour his favourite wife, Mumtaz Mahal.
+Emperor Shah Jahan commissioned the Taj Mahal in 1632 to honour his favourite wife, Mumtaz Mahal.
 She died in childbirth in 1631.
-The construction of the mausoleum took over two decades and more than 20,000 workers to complete.
+The mausoleum construction took over two decades and more than 20,000 workers.
 The complex includes formal gardens and a reflecting pool.

-Not only is the Taj Mahal on the list of seven New Wonders of the World, but it was also designated as a UNESCO World Heritage Site in 1983.
+The Taj Mahal is on the list of Seven New Wonders of the World and was designated a UNESCO World Heritage Site in 1983.
 It is a universally admired example of an architectural masterpiece and attracts anywhere between seven and eight million visitors annually.

 Enjoy reading about the 7 New Wonders of the World?
 You might like to read about Qutub Minar, another UNESCO site in India!

-The Great Pyramid of Giza is the only remaining wonder of the ancient world.
-As such, it was added to the list of New World Wonders as an honorary candidate.
-That is also why you might often hear eight, not seven New Wonders of the World.
+In away, it makes me sad the Great Pyramid of Giza is the only remaining wonder of the ancient world.
+But, it’s significance is still so relevant that it was added to the list of New World Wonders as an honorary candidate.
+That is also why you might often hear eight, not seven, New Wonders of the World.
+I think that’s a fitting solution.